 Combination of materials provides greater results for self-leveling and removing bubbles than some other products.
-Product is made in the US, so you can trust the quality of the material.
 Has a high level of gloss, yet it's also tough.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.